nicholaspcr/GoDE/README.md

 # GoDE

-This is a personal project and is subject to drastic changes at any time, the contents below describe the idea behind this repository and what is all about.
+GoDE is a personal project currently under active development, so its features and direction may change significantly.
+This document outlines the project's core concept and goals.

-This is an extension of the [GDE3](https://github.com/nicholaspcr/GDE3) project developed for a scientific research project in the university of [CEFET-MG](https://www.cefetmg.br/).
-The main purpose of this project is to take a chance of developing on top of the work done regarding the heuristics performances.
+This project extends the [GDE3](https://github.com/nicholaspcr/GDE3) initiative, which originated from a scientific research endeavor at [CEFET-MG](https://www.cefetmg.br/).
+The primary goal of GoDE is to build upon the existing work on heuristic performance.

-The main idea around what is going to be added is the separation of the executable into a server and a CLI, allowing for multiple people to make requests to run distinct Differential Evolutionary (DE) instances in a single server.
-A few other things will be added, with the possible inclusion of front-end pages and a SQL database, suggestions are more than welcome.
+Key planned enhancements include refactoring the executable into a server and a Command Line Interface (CLI).
+This will enable multiple users to concurrently request and run distinct Differential Evolutionary (DE) instances on a single server.
+Other potential additions involve front-end interfaces and a SQL database.
+Suggestions for further development are welcome.